Enterprise-CMCS/macpro-mdct-carts/README.md

 TODO: Fix the phone a friend instructions below

 1. Clone the repo
-2. In the root directory copy the .env_example file and name it .env
-3. In the services/ui-src directory copy the .env_example file and name it .env
-4. Overwrite the values here with an example from another developer
+2. Ensure you either have a 1Password account and have 1Password CLI installed.
+Alternatively, reach out to the team for an example of .env files
-5. In the root directory run `pre-commit install`
+3. In the root directory run `pre-commit install`
-6. Also in the root of the project run `./run local`
+4. Also in the root of the project run `./run local --update-env` or if you do not have a 1Password account you can simply run `./run local` to use a static .env file

 ### Logging in